Nimblz/PizzaAlpacaFramework/README.md

-# CoolPizza
+# PizzaAlpaca
-CoolPizza is a framework of modules used in a lot of my projects, and now it's available for you!
+PizzaAlpaca is a bunch of modules and utilities used in a lot of my projects, and now it's available for you to gawk at in abject horror!

 ## How to use
 To be written.